Jessie J: Sexuality and feminism

 When asked about her bisexuality in an interview on the "In Demand" radio show on 3 March 2011, Jessie J stated, "I've never denied it.
 Whoopie doo guys, yes, I've dated girls and I've dated boys – get over it."
 Sophie Wilkinson of The Guardian argued that Jessie J's sexuality was valuable to young teens, especially for young girls unsure of themselves because of their sexuality and identity, to feel "that this does happen and this is normal".
 In April 2014, Jessie J renounced her bisexuality, stating, "For me, it was a phase.
 But I'm not saying bisexuality is a phase for everybody."
 Laura Kay of The Guardian said although she would never deny anyone the right to define their own sexuality, Jessie J renouncing her bisexuality "feels like such a loss for young gay or questioning people who look up to her", and wondered if the wrong message might have been sent because phase is "an unhelpful term as this is an idea that gay people find themselves constantly battling against".
+In a 2025 interview, she publicly apologized to her ex-partner for her "clumsy" phrasing, stating that she always will be attracted to women, but doesn't want to label herself.

 She identifies as a feminist, and believes that equal rights should be a normality and that her responsibility as a woman includes "being confident and not standing down for any ego or suit".

 Residence

 In 2014, Jessie J relocated from London to Los Angeles, California.
-She cited work opportunities and dissatisfaction with the level of focus in the UK on her personal life rather than on her singing, saying, "In America they see me as a singer whereas here I feel that people don't appreciate my voice."
+She cited work opportunities and dissatisfaction with the level of focus in the UK on her personal life rather than on her singing, saying, "In America they see me as a singer whereas here I feel that people don't appreciate my voice".

 Relationships and children

 In November 2014, she began dating American singer Luke James.
 The couple ended their relationship in October 2015.
 It is unclear whether the pair rekindled their relationship, but they went on to perform together a couple of times.
 In 2018, she started dating American actor Channing Tatum.
 They broke up in 2019, but rekindled their romance in 2020 before breaking up again later that year.

-Since 2021, she has been in a relationship with professional basketball player Chanan Colman.
+In 2021, she began a relationship with Danish-Israeli professional basketball player Chanan Colman.
 In January 2023, she announced that she was pregnant with her first child.
 Their son was born in May 2023.
+In July 2026, Jessie and Chanan decided to end their relationship after 5 years together.